quart/textract-bedrock-document-insights/README.md

 ## Low Latency Document Analysis with AWS

-A sample Streamlit application for analyzing documents using AWS Textract and Bedrock - Amazon Nova Micro Model.
+A sample Streamlit application for analyzing documents using AWS Textract and Bedrock - Llama 3.3 70B Model.
 Users can upload documents (images or PDFs) and get quick insights.

 ## Architecture